FlowSearch: Advancing deep research with dynamic structured knowledge flow

 \subsection{Conclusion Generation}

-At the conclusion of all iterations of knowledge collector and flow refiner, only the initial query node remains unexecuted.
-If the query is a scientific question that can be answered directly and simply, the query node will be executed using the knowledge from the connected nodes.
-If the query is to create a detailed scientific report, the final query node will gather knowledge from all nodes in the flow, complete the reasoning process, and provide a full report.
+At the end of all iterations of knowledge collector and flow refiner, only the initial query node remains unexecuted.
+If the query is a straightforward scientific question that can be answered directly and simply, the query node will utilize the knowledge from its connected nodes to provide an immediate response.
+If the query requires generating a detailed scientific report, the final query node will aggregate knowledge from all nodes within the flow, perform a comprehensive reasoning process, and deliver a complete and thorough report.
+The details are explained in Appendix~\ref{app:summ}.